 Those of you who prefer modern art should check out the national modern art gallery, known as GNAM, or visit the cutting-edge MAXXI, Italy's museum of 21st-century art.
 The Chiostro del Bramante, a stunning venue hidden away near Piazza Navona, hosts hugely popular exhibitions, while the city is also full of contemporary art galleries.

 Restaurants and bars

-The hospitality sector in Rome took a heavy hit from the coronavirus lockdown but has begun the challenging road to recovery.
-However, after a lengthy closure, the city's bars and restaurants are back in business.
-Social distancing is paramount, which obviously favours larger establishments, and there is an emphasis on outdoor dining for those lucky enough to have space outdoors.
-What better city in which to dine al fresco, take your espresso in a sunlit piazza or enjoy a glass of wine under the stars.
+The hospitality sector in Rome has taken a heavy hit from the covid-19 crisis, with the city's bars and restaurants.
+Social distancing is paramount, which obviously favours larger establishments, and there is an emphasis on outdoor dining.
+What better city in which to dine al fresco, take your espresso in a sunlit piazza or enjoy a glass of wine.
 Rome offers a full spectrum of cuisine, from traditional Roman to international, as well as rooftop terraces, pubs, wine bars and cocktail bars.
 Not to mention pizza and gelato!

 Roman palaces stand proudly around the city centre, with many of their residents today direct descendants of the powerful aristocratic families who shaped the course of history, both in Italy and the Vatican.
 Over the centuries these old noble families amassed stellar art collections, some of which are on public display.
 Chief among these are Palazzo Colonna and Galleria Doria Pamphilj, both located in the heart of Rome.